How to turn the Summer Slide into the Summer Rise

 As summer break nears, it’s time to start applying the concepts above to your child’s routine.
 Form ore information about turning the Summer Slide into a Rummer Rise, take a look at our recorded webinar.

-As always, consider setting up a call with one of our academic advisors.
+As always, consider setting up a call with a Revolution Prep team member.
 They are thoroughly trained and qualified to help you identify your child’s main needs and build a personalized study plan that addresses exactly that.
 Reach out and to talk to us!